 Me too.
 And, the answer, I’ve learned, is a resounding YES!

-In the split seconds I saw and felt the emptiness of that field, I was able to switch gears and ask myself many of the questions that we ask each other on an initial or second-level weekend:
+In the split seconds I saw and felt the emptiness of that field, I was able to switch gears and ask myself many of the questions that we ask each other in our soul groups or on Crucible Weekends:

 - What am I feeling?

 - Where else in my early life does this remind me of?

 - What is God’s truth about who I am?

 - Am I calling on another when I need a hand?